LenaKuchko/word-counter/README.md

-# Address Book
+# Word Counter
 ## Created by Olena Kuchko

 ### Description
 An app that allows user to know how many times particular word appears in the sentence, that user enter.

 ### Installation
-1. Download or clone the repository from https://github.com/LenaKuchko/address-book.git.
+1. Download or clone the repository from https://github.com/LenaKuchko/word-counter.git.
 2. Using PowerShell (for Windows), navigate to the directory in which you downloaded project, then run dnx kestrel to run server.
 3. In your Web-browser enter - localhost:5004.
 4. If you want to work with program code install Mono (http://www.mono-project.com/download/) and Nancy framework (http://nancyfx.org/).